 How Does the Insurance Company Set the Price?

-The first set of factors that impact your car insurance rate relates to the things that revolve entirely around your personal situation, the things within your control.
+The first set of factors that impact your car insurance rate relates to the things that revolve entirely around your situation, the elements within your control.

 10 Things That Can Make the Cost of Your Car Insurance Renewal Go Up

-- Change of address, placing you in a new area that may be more expensive in terms of insurance
+- Change of address, placing you in a new area that may be more expensive regarding insurance.

 - Cancellation of home policy, or other policy causing you to lose the discount for having more than one policy with the same insurer.

-- Deletion of a vehicle from the policy.
+- The removal of a vehicle from the policy.
 Sometimes you get discounts for insuring more than one car.
-If you delete your second car, the price of insurance on the first car might go up.
+If you remove your second car, the price of insurance on the first car might go up.